 But lo, there was something that made Flo entirely enticing, and that’s its ability to sync with third-parties.
 Finally.
 Android users can sync with Google Fit and Fitbit. iOS users can sync with The Health App and Fitbit.
 So I tried to sync it with my Fitbit, anticipating all the new information I could learn about my cycle and other biometrics.

 While flipping between laptop, Android, and iOS, I was bombarded with notifications.
 Rate our app!
 Get premium!
-Free 30-day trial!
+One-dollar 30-day trial!
 I think I would choose an extra day of pre-menstrual cramps before my next period over having to navigate through that cascade of popups and notifications again.

 My tone may have been different if I could have gotten my nuanced Fitbit data to sync, but overall I found the app’s features to be paywalled or lacking.
 My feed filled with Flo’s articles, all of which were basic (“Drink Water and Make it a Habit”) or only tangentially relevant (“Spontaneous Orgasm: Normal or Not?”), and users have to pay to access that content.